PagerDuty/security-training/docs/for_everyone/index.md

 The idea of two-factor authentication is that you pick two of these factors, and require them in order to authenticate a user.
 While an attacker might be able to remotely steal your password, it's pretty unlikely they'd also be able to physically steal your phone or get a fingerprint.
 Likewise, if an attacker can physically steal your phone, it's unlikely they'd also be able to get your password.

-As you can probably now understand, the United Airlines authentication I showed earlier is not two-factor authentication, as security question answers are the same as you passsword, they're both "Something you know".
+As you can probably now understand, the United Airlines authentication I showed earlier is not two-factor authentication, as security question answers are the same as you password, they're both "Something you know".

 In order for two-factor authentication to be most effective, it's important not to store the two-factor codes with your passwords.
 This goes back to that security vs convenience trade-off I talked about at the start.
 It's very convenient to have them in the same place, but then if an attacker gets one, it means they get the other too.